Why does Trump want Greenland and why is it so important?

 Trump inquired about the possibility of buying Greenland during his first term and, despite being told by the island that “Greenland is not for sale,” he revived those calls in December 2024, saying in a social media post: “For purposes of National Security and Freedom throughout the World, the United States of America feels that the ownership and control of Greenland is an absolute necessity.”

-Polling in Greenland shows clear opposition to becoming part of the US, with 85% of Greenlanders against American rule, Reuters reported.
+Polling in Greenland shows clear opposition to becoming part of the US.

 What does this mean for NATO?